CONVERGENCE: Weaving partnerships and education to transform community norms through tobacco policy

 Beverages will be served.

 The New Mexico Allied Council on Tobacco is pleased to announce our presenters for the 2019 NM ACTion Conference:

 Joseph Blazer is the Mescalero Tribal Tobacco Cessation Prevention Program (MTTCPP) Coordinator.
 He originally began work with the MTTCPP in 2017 as a contractor supporting social media and marketing, but was asked to come on full time as Program Coordinator shortly afterward and has been busy making positive change ever since.
 Joseph's work and the work of the MTTCPP places a heavy emphasis on youth education.
 "We really focus on helping our youth and keeping them away from the harmful effects of commercial tobacco," Joseph said.
 "Our big emphasis is teaching them about our traditional tobacco and keeping a cultural base and letting the kids know the difference.
 Our main focal point is youth education because that's where it all starts."

 Thomas Carr has been the National Director, Policy at the American Lung Association since October 2010.
 In this role, he directs state and local tobacco control policy efforts for the Lung Association, including on smokefree housing, and is the primary author/editor of the Lung Association’s annual State of Tobacco Control report.
 He also oversees the American Lung Association’s State Legislated Actions on Tobacco Issues project, an online database/website of state tobacco control laws.
 Mr. Carr is one of the country’s most knowledgeable experts on state tobacco control laws and policies.
 He has a B.A. in political science from Gettysburg College.

-Las Vegas Public Housing Authority
+City of Las Vegas Housing Authority

 Commercial Tobacco Control and Prevention Coordinator, Albuquerque Area Southwest Tribal Epidemiology Center